 And he made some fun commercials:

-Unfortunately, the team around Roger wasn't very good.
+Unfortunately, the team around Roger wasn’t pretty terrible.
 He decided he would like to leave Canada and pitch somewhere he would have a higher profile.

 Ash got a pretty good return for Clemens.
-David Wells had great 2 seasons for us, going 37-15 (better than the 27-18 Roger would put up for the Yankees those two seasons), before being traded to the White Sox for a broken Mike Sirotka and three guys that would never be heard of again.
-Wells would play for another 7 seasons, bouncing from team to team, playing for the White Sox, Yankees (again), Padres, Red Sox, Padres (again) and Dodgers before running out of teams at age 44.
+David Wells had great two seasons for us, going 37-15 (better than the 27-18 Roger would put up for the Yankees those next two seasons), before being traded to the White Sox for a broken Mike Sirotka and three guys who we would never hear of again.
+Wells would play for another 7 seasons, bouncing from team to team, playing for the White Sox, Yankees (again), Padres, Red Sox, Padres (again), and Dodgers before running out of new clubs to join at age 44.

-Homer Bush was the Blue Jays second baseman for 3 seasons.
-The first was terrific, he hit .320/.353/.421 with 32 stolen bases in 1999.
-The next two seasons he battled hip injuries and wasn't as effective.
+Homer Bush was the Blue Jays’ second baseman for three seasons.
+The first was terrific hitting .320/.353/.421 with 32 stolen bases in 1999.
+The next two seasons, he battled hip injuries and wasn’t as effective.

-As much as Ash got decent return for Clemens, it really was a strange trade.
-Here we were, with the best pitcher in baseball and yet, the two seasons he was with the team, we finished 22 games and 26 games our of first place.
-So we trade our aging 'best pitcher in baseball' for a 36 year old pitcher (pretty much the same age as Roger), a 26 year old second baseman, who had played 55 games in the majors, to that point, and a 32 year old LOOGY.
-Did Ash really think we were going to make up a 20 plus game deficit from the Yankees with these players?
+As much as Ash got a decent return for Clemens, it was a strange trade.
+Here we were, with the best pitcher in baseball, and yet, the two seasons he was with the team, we finished 22 games and 26 games out of first place.
+So we trade our aging ‘best pitcher in baseball’ for a 36-year-old pitcher (pretty much the same age as Roger), a 26-year-old second baseman, who had played 55 games in the majors, to that point, and a 32-year-old LOOGY.
+Did Ash think we would make up a 20 plus game deficit from the Yankees with these players?

-Clemens would go on to play 5 seasons with the Yankees, 3 more with the Astros and then back to the Yankees for one more season at age 44.
-He'd also continue to be a creep.
+Clemens would play five seasons with the Yankees, three more with the Astros, and then back to the Yankees for one more season at age 44.
+He’d also continued to be a jerk.